DS1826/daily-planner/README.md

 This project can be accessed via the following link: https://ds1826.github.io/weekly-planner/

 ## Acknowledgments
-I was able to complete this project thanks to my awesome GW Coding Bootcamp instructor and TAs.
+I was able to complete this project thanks to the support of my GW Coding Bootcamp instructor, TAs and classmates.
 I also found the following resources helpful:

 * [W3Schools.com](https://www.w3schools.com/js/)
 * [Moment.js](https://momentjs.com)